Volumes of Subvarieties of Complex Ball Quotients and Sparsity of Rational Points: Volume estimate of subvarieties

 \end{theorem} Hwang and To generalized the above-mentioned theorem for a general Hermitian symmetric domain in \cite{hwang2000seshadri,hwang2002volumes}.

-In the compact case, Theorem \ref{Hwanginequilty} gives the lower bound on volume of subvarieties in terms of the injectivity radius of $X,$ however, in the case that $X$ is not compact, the injectivity radius of $X$ escapes to zero as we get closer to the cusps.
-So we use the systole, the length of the shortest closed geodesic in $X,$ as a geometric invariant of $X$ to uniformly bound the volumes of all subvarieties of $X.$ For a compact ball quotient, the systole is twice the injectivity radius.
+In the compact case, Theorem \ref{Hwanginequilty} gives the lower bound on the induced K\"ahler volume of subvarieties in terms of the injectivity radius of $X,$ however, in the case that $X$ is not compact, the injectivity radius of $X$ goes to zero as we get closer to the cusps.
+So we use the systole, the length of a shortest closed geodesic in $X,$ as a geometric invariant of $X$ to uniformly bound the volumes of all subvarieties of $X.$ For a compact ball quotient, the systole is twice the injectivity radius.
 However, for a non-compact $X$ the systole is still not zero and can be estimated by the trace of the hyperbolic elements in a representation of $\Gamma.$

-Theorem \ref{thick} tells us that every subvariety of $X$ has a point with injectivity as large as $\sy/2$.
+Theorem \ref{thick} tells us that every subvariety of $X$ has a point with injectivity radius as large as $\sy/2$.
 Hence, we will get the following theorem:

 \begin{theorem} Let $V$ be an $m$-dimensional subvariety of $\Xb$ which is not contained in $D.$ Then,